adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 observe that farfrom their ideas taking over the centres power, those centres are taking over the left.

+With luck liberal force on the right and left, can hold back this legislation.
-But liberals need not just stay on the defensive.
+But there's no need to just stay on the defensive.
 If there is a political will behind "holding big tech to account", it should be used to entrench free speech and open discourse.
+Liberals can jiu-jitsu the censorship industry's efforts and introduce legislation which guarantees neutrality, transaprency and procedural fairness in content moderation.

-Nobody likes their social media feed to be full of hate and vitriol, nor do parents want their children subjected to bullying and indoctrination via their phones.
-But that is no reason to allow internet censors to become indoctrinating bullies who treat us all like children.
+Nobody likes their social media feed to be full of scams and vitriol, nor do parents want their children subjected to bullying and indoctrination via their phones.
+But we can fight that without handing power to censorious, indoctrinating bullies who treat us all like children.